robinbb/baseimage-docker/README.md

     # Running a command inside the container
     ssh -i /path-to/your_key root@<IP address> echo hello world

-<a name="docker_ssh"></a>
-#### The `docker-ssh` tool

-Looking up the IP of a container and running an SSH command quickly becomes tedious.
-Luckily, we provide the `docker-ssh` tool which automates this process.
-This tool is to be run on the *Docker host*, not inside a Docker container.

-First, install the tool on the Docker host:

-    curl --fail -L -O https://github.com/phusion/baseimage-docker/archive/master.tar.gz && \
-    tar xzf master.tar.gz && \
-    sudo ./baseimage-docker-master/install-tools.sh

-Then run the tool as follows to login to a container using SSH:

-    docker-ssh YOUR-CONTAINER-ID

-You can lookup `YOUR-CONTAINER-ID` by running `docker ps`.

-By default, `docker-ssh` will open a Bash session.
-You can also tell it to run a command, and then exit:

-    docker-ssh YOUR-CONTAINER-ID echo hello world

 <a name="building"></a>
 ## Building the image yourself